Last update March 3, 2025

 Unsafe.
 Moderate/severe adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Use safer alternative or discontinue breastfeeding from 5 to 7 T ½ .
 Read Commentary.

-It is not appropriate its use during breastfeeding, and, in whatever case, it should not be applied on the mother's breast, since severe intoxications be occurred in infants after use of small ingested amounts.
-Be aware of not using it in the nostrils.
+It should never be administered orally.
+It is not a suitable product for use during breastfeeding and in any case it should not be applied on the mother's breast as serious intoxications have occurred in children with small quantities ingested or applied in the nostrils.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.